 Once you know your plan for starting your business, it’s time to look at your finances and compare them to your business plan.
 Some small businesses can be started with very little capital.
 For example, a copywriter only needs a laptop and an internet connection, and they’re ready to go.

 If you’ve ever started a company with an initial idea, you know how hard it can be.
-You have to go to the market and validate the problem, create the initial product, acquire customers, build a brand, hire people, raise capital, etc. For a small founding team, the task is incredibly difficult and there are AI venture studios for startups that are ready to speed things up.
+You have to go to the market and validate the problem, create the initial product, acquire customers, build a brand, hire people, raise capital, etc. You might need to hire equipment and look into laptop rental or specific machines or tech for your business in the beginning too, since purchasing everything brand new simply won’t be possible.
+For a small founding team, the task is incredibly difficult and there are AI venture studios for startups that are ready to speed things up.
+For a small founding team, the task is incredibly difficult and there are AI venture studios for startups that are ready to speed things up.
 They will help you build scalable AI products and strategies at the forefront of innovation.

 In most cases, however, you will need to put some money into your startup.
 One of the most common reasons that startups fail is that they run out of money before turning a profit.
 With this in mind, it’s a good idea to overestimate how much money you need, as it can take a while for your business to bring in a profit.